Guests with disabilities

 Villa Ampelitis sleeps 2 – 8 in the main house and it has a further 2 accessible studios, bookable by you only as an “add on” to the house booking, otherwise they remain empty.
 They each sleep 2 – 4.
 We offer lower rates for 2 adults or 2 adults plus up to 2 children.
 The private pool is electrically heated, so is not weather dependent.

 You can pre arrange and hire the Disability Items direct from the owner at just 10 Euros daily.
-30% off car hire rates which includes a free meet and greet and a transfer to the villa from Paphos Airport.
+Up to 30% off car hire rates which includes a free meet and greet and an escort to the villa from Paphos Airport.
 (Usually the driver goes in front and you follow.)

 The 2nd wheelchair accessible villa is 3 bedroom Timily.
 It was designed by the owner who is a wheelchair user herself.
 It has, (unique in Cyprus we think), a wheel under hob and lower sink, as well as a fantastic wheelchair friendly wet room, (which many clients tell us they would like to take home with them).
 The private pool has a fantastic new pool hoist and the pool steps are flanked by 2 sturdy hand rails make getting in and out a lot more stable for all.
 The surrounding area is pretty level too as it’s next to the sea, the centre of Polis being about 750m, uphill for about 200m.
 Polis Camping Beach is approx. 300m.
 Do not miss the flat beach promenade from here all the way to Latsi, (Latchi) and in summer there is a Sea Trac chair sea entry.
 Many bars and fish taverns at Latsi Marina have wheelchair accessible WC.